Kronos-Integration/endpoint/README.md

 ### openConnections

-opens all connections
+Opens all connections

 ### closeConnections

-closes all connections
+Closes all connections

 ## ReceivableEndpoint